The Speckled Band (1931 film): Production

-The film marked Raymond Massey's first film role and was only the third sound Sherlock Holmes film following The Return of Sherlock Holmes (1929) and The Sleeping Cardinal (1931).
+The film marked Raymond Massey's first credited film role and was only the third sound Sherlock Holmes film following The Return of Sherlock Holmes (1929) and The Sleeping Cardinal (1931).
 Using Conan Doyle's play as the source, some character names differ from the original short story; the story's Roylott becomes Rylott, Julia Stoner becomes Violet Stonor.
 Some characters appeared in the play and film who were not in the original story such as Mrs. Staunton the housekeeper, Rodgers the butler, and the Indian servant Ali.
 The film also altered the famous address of 221B Baker Street to 107 Baker Street and makes it a state-of-the-art office complete with secretaries and stenographers.

 The film was shot at the Elstree Studios of British and Dominion Films outside London.
 The film's sets were designed by the art director Lawrence P. Williams.
 It was produced by Herbert Wilcox and was not part of the Sherlock Holmes series made by Twickenham Studios featuring Arthur Wontner in the title role.